Writing letters to insurance companies

 • Date of the letter

-• Clear presentation of the request
+• Clear statement of the concern

 • Request for written confirmation